US declines to comment on reports 'Russian made' missile that struck Poland was fired by Ukrainian forces - KTVZ

 “The G7 and present NATO members convened a meeting this morning in Bali during the G20 to discuss the incident in Poland last night.
 We are united in our message that we first need to establish the facts and therefore support Poland’s investigation,” Rutte said.

+“While other world leaders were working together to tackle the greatest challenges our people face, Putin was launching indiscriminate attacks on civilians in Ukraine,” Sunak said during a presser at the conclusion of the G20 summit Wednesday.

+“None of this would be happening if it weren’t for Russia’s invasion of Ukraine,” he added.

-In comments earlier Tuesday, Polish President Andrzej Duda noted that while it was not clear who launched the missile, it was “most likely” made in Russia.
-“We are working calmly and in a very calm manner,” Duda said during an address from the Bureau of National Security in Warsaw.
+In comments on Tuesday, Duda noted that while it was not clear who launched the missile, it was “most likely” made in Russia.
+“We are working calmly and in a very calm manner,” the Polish leader said during an address from the Bureau of National Security in Warsaw.

 Whatever the outcome of the Polish-led investigation, the incident has reinforced longstanding concerns related to the risk of battlefield miscalculation triggering NATO-Russian conflict.